Nsima/Nsima/README.md

  💬 Ask me about anything related to programming by creating a new issue at [this repo](https://github.com/Nsima/Nsima/issues/new?assignees=&labels=question&template=custom.md&title=Question%3A+%5BYour-Title%5D).

-**Welcome to my profile, You can follow me if my works interest you.**
+**Welcome to my profile, You can follow me even if my works don't interest you.**

 <!--